What Are Cash Advances? Types and How They Work

 Common Cash Advance Fees

-Cash advance fee: Your lender may charge a fee for taking out a cash advance, even if cash advances were an advertised feature.
-It is typically 3% to 5% of the advance amount.
-Withdrawal fee: If you're getting your cash advance via an app, bank, or ATM, you may be charged a fee related to taking out the advance.
+Interest Cash advance interest rates are often higher than personal loans and interest rates for other business loans, even if you're getting a cash advance through a pre-existing credit card.
+Annual Percentage Rate (APR) This is often used interchangeably with "interest rate," but APR means the total cost of your interest and fees over a year.
+The APR for a credit card cash advance can run over 24%.
+Cash advance fee Your lender may charge a fee for taking out a cash advance, even if cash advances were an advertised feature.
+Withdrawal fee If you're getting your cash advance via an app, bank, or ATM, you may be charged a fee related to taking out the advance.
 This could be in addition to other fees — so, a cash advance fee and a withdrawal fee may both be charged.

 Common Uses of Cash Advances

-Unexpected costs: It can take a while to apply for certain loans and even longer to get approved.
+Unexpected costs It can take a while to apply for certain loans and even longer to get approved.
 A cash advance could let a small business owner deal with emergencies immediately, like an unforeseen equipment repair, a fine, or flood damage.
-Catalog: Small businesses might use a cash advance to purchase new equipment or materials and then repay that borrowed money with revenue from their sales.
-Inconsistent revenue: When your business is experiencing a low-revenue period or lost work, cash advances can help cover ongoing costs.
+Expedite growth Small businesses might use a cash advance to purchase new equipment or materials and then repay that borrowed money with revenue generated by an increase in sales.
+Inconsistent revenue When your business is experiencing a low-revenue period or lost work, cash advances can help cover ongoing costs.

 Common Types of Cash Advances